houssemjebari/Udacity-FlyingCars/Project2-Planning/Readme.md

 ## Code Explanation:
 This project is divided into two main files 'motion_planning.py' and 'planning_utils.py'
 * The first file contains a finite state machine executed with Event Driven Programming Paradigm to improve security of the drone
 * The second file contains the planning functions.
-You can use any of the planning functions that I developed in the [Planning Folder](https://github.com/houssemjebari/Udacity-FlyingCars/tree/main/Term2-%20Planning) as your planner
+You can use any of the following planning files that I developed in the [Planning Folder](https://github.com/houssemjebari/Udacity-FlyingCars/tree/main/Term2-%20Planning) as your planner for this project:  (RRT.py, RPM.py, 2DGraphPlanning.py, 3DGraphPlanning.py,AStarCity.py)